Ride-sharing insurance is finally here

 Yes, we know: you enjoy making good money as a driver with Uber or another ride-sharing service, but you're worried about your insurance coverage.
 Now you don't have to be.
 As of February 2016, LowestRates.ca offers insurance plans for ride-sharing drivers in select Canadian provinces.

-Give us a call at 1-844-277-0404 to learn more about ride-sharing insurance and to get a quote.
-We'll find you the right ride-sharing insurance coverage and help you set up your policy
+Fill out the form above to learn more about ride-sharing insurance and to get a quote.
+One of our trusted broker partners will find you the right ride-sharing insurance coverage and help you set up your policy.

 Why do Uber and other ride-sharing drivers need extra insurance?